Festspiele Balver Höhle

 Festspiele Balver Höhle is an arts festival, featuring musical and theatrical performances, in Balve, Germany.
 The festival is centered on the cave of Balve (Balver Höhle in German).
 The association was founded in 1985 in Volkringhausen and based on an idea by Franz Hoffmeister and Theodor Pröpper.

 Lukas Koch is the chair of the board.

 Activities

 Balver Märchenwochen

 The most successful adaption was Pippi in Taka-Tuka-Land in the year 2001.
+In 2026 they did Robin Hood junior.

 Justus Frantz

 The German musical director and pianist Justus Frantz was invited by the Festspiele Balver Höhle from 1995 to 2007 each year.
 In the early years it was a cooperation with the Kreishandwerkerschaft Märkischer Kreis.

 He conducted a soulful version of Tchaikovsky's 5th symphony with the Philharmonie der Nationen.